eclipse-archived/ceylon-lang.org/documentation/1.0/tour/initialization.md

 to a super*interface*.

-Ceylon features a restricted kind of multiple inheritance often called 'mixin inheritance'.
+Ceylon features a restricted kind of multiple inheritance often called _mixin inheritance_.
 Some languages with multiple inheritance or even mixin inheritance feature so-called "depth-first" member resolution or linearization where all supertypes of a class are arranged into a linear order.
 We believe that this model is arbitrary and fragile.

 Ceylon doesn't perform any kind of linearization of supertypes.
 The order in which types appear in the `satisfies` clause is never significant.
 The only